kollerbud/House_price_predict/README.md

 2. Descriptive and numeric data
 3. Identify categorical vs ordinal data
 4. Data wrangling, handle missing values
+ 4-a. train data split into train/test set
 5. Feature engineering, feature selection
-6. Model
+6. Model test on train/test set
- a.
+ 6-a.
 Linear regression as baseline
- b. random forest
+ 6-b. random forest
- c.
+ 6-c.
 Tree Boosting-XGB
+7. Select best method and predict actual test data or use ensemble approach

 Pareto Principle: 80% of effort will be spent in step 1-5, while 20% in model.